Jack Sheldon

-Beryl Cyril Sheldon Jr. (November 30, 1931 – December 27, 2019), known professionally as Jack Sheldon, was an American singer, musician, and actor.
-He performed on The Merv Griffin Show and participated in episodes of the educational music television series Schoolhouse Rock!, where he became known for his distinctive voice.
+Beryl Cyril "Jack" Sheldon Jr. (November 30, 1931 – December 27, 2019) was an American jazz trumpeter, singer, and actor.
+He performed on The Merv Griffin Show and participated in episodes of the educational music television series Schoolhouse Rock!

 Biography

 Music and TV

-Sheldon was born in Jacksonville, Florida, United States.
+Sheldon was born in Jacksonville, Florida.
 He originally became known through his participation in the West Coast jazz movement of the 1950s, performing and recording with such figures as Stan Kenton, Art Pepper, Gerry Mulligan, and Curtis Counce.
 Sheldon played the trumpet, sang, and performed on The Merv Griffin Show.
 He was Griffin's sidekick for many years.
 Prior to joining Griffin's show, he served as bandleader for the short-lived The Las Vegas Show.

 His voice is perhaps best known from the Schoolhouse Rock! cartoons of the 1970s, such as "Conjunction Junction" and "I'm Just a Bill".
 He appeared in two episodes of Johnny Bravo as the Sensitive Man.
 He sang a few songs in the episodes similar to the Schoolhouse Rock! style.
 Sheldon returned to the Schoolhouse Rock! series for a 2002 episode titled "I'm Gonna Send Your Vote to College", explaining the electoral college process, distributed on the series' DVD collection that same year.
 Sheldon sang and played trumpet for the new segment.

-Sheldon voiced "Louie the Lightning Bug" in a series of animated musical public service announcements (animated by legend Bob Kurtz from his Kurtz & Friends studio) aimed at children across the United States and Canada, beginning in May 1984, promoting safety with electricity.
+Sheldon voiced "Louie the Lightning Bug" in a series of animated musical public service announcements (animated by Bob Kurtz from his Kurtz & Friends studio) aimed at children across the United States and Canada, beginning in May 1984, promoting safety with electricity.
 In 2001, the "Louie the Lightning Bug" videos were updated with new voice-overs by Sheldon and new music tracks produced by Mark Harrelson, with updated musical arrangements by Ray Reach.

 He sang the tune "King Putt" for The World According to Goofy Parade at Disneyland, which ran for five months in 1992.
 A trumpet solo of his is featured throughout the Francis Ford Coppola film One from the Heart (1982).
 Tom Waits' 1977 album Foreign Affairs includes Sheldon playing trumpet on several cuts, including the solo at the end of "Burma Shave".

 Sheldon starred with Cara Williams and Frank Aletter on the CBS situation comedy The Cara Williams Show in 1964–1965.
 From 1966–1967, Sheldon starred in his own 16-episode CBS sitcom, Run, Buddy, Run, as Buddy Overstreet, a young accountant taking a steam bath who, overhearing a mobster's plot to kill a colleague, then goes on the run to keep from being killed.
 Bruce Gordon, formerly of The Untouchables, played the mobster, "Mr. D".
 Sheldon made numerous appearances on the 1967–1970 version of Dragnet.
 He also played John Davidson's brother (and Sally Field's brother-in-law) on The Girl with Something Extra (1974).
 In 2004, he performed live at the end of ALF's Hit Talk Show.